 Direct Divorce Negotiation

-The quickest, most efficient, and least expensive way to settle your case is to talk directly with your spouse and settle your issues yourself.
-For a lot of people, however, settling their divorce themselves is not possible.
-If you can’t talk to your spouse without getting into a screaming match, negotiating your divorce directly is not going to work.
+The quickest, most efficient, and least expensive way to settle your case is direct divorce negotiation.
+That means that you talk directly with your spouse and settle your issues yourself.

 Divorce Negotiation Through Mediation

 Another way to negotiate your divorce is through mediation.
 In mediation, a neutral third party (a mediator) helps facilitate the negotiations between you and your spouse.
 The mediator helps you brainstorm your options, discuss your needs, and reach a compromise that both you and your spouse can live with.